-- 1. Press the Menu button. - 2.
+- 1. Press the Menu button on the remote control. - 2.
 Select the Network menu and press Enter. - 3.
 Select Network Configuration and press Enter. - 4.
 Select the Security menu and press Enter.

 - 5. Select the security settings as necessary to match your network settings. - 6.
 When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.